18F/18f.gsa.gov/_posts/2016-10-25-three-small-steps-you-can-take-to-reboot-agile-in-your-organization.md

 weren’t introducing a new topic.
 We focused on learning what was working and what wasn’t, and identified simple tasks we could use to exercise our agile muscles.
-The workshop was the first step towards helping us understand how and where to reboot Agile processes within the organization.
+The workshop was the first step towards helping us understand how and where to reboot agile processes within the organization.

 ## Step one: Identify what’s already working, and what isn’t